 What are the essential IT core banking features?

-After analyzing the top core banking software vendors, we’ve figured out the core banking features indispensable in a decent solution.
+After analyzing the top core banking software vendors, we’ve figured out the core banking features indispensable in a decent solution that supports a robust banking infrastructure.

 - Centralized dashboard